joshs-code/coffee-cart-automation/README.md

 3. Click on total button

 Test Case 2 [ Payment Details ].
-1. Make sure user can enter details
+1. User enters name and email details in input fields
-2. Make sure email is validated
+2. Click on submit and continue with payment process

 Test Case 3. [ Confirm Purchase ]
 1. Confirm that payment was received.